takahiro-hirofuchi/takahiro-hirofuchi.github.io/cv.md

 Nara Institute of Science and Technology (NAIST).
 I obtained the BS of Geophysics at Faculty of Science in Kyoto University in 2002.
 I am an expert of system software technologies, especially operating system and hypervisor.
-His research interests also cover computer architecture, FPGA and network technologies.
+My research interests also cover computer architecture, FPGA and network technologies.

 ## Recent Selected Publications